Click here for your FREE ebook: The SPARREW One-Year Anniversary Ebook!

 New for Writers:

-"Thinking of Writing an Early Reader?" by Karen Cioffi, Children's Writer
+"Flashbacks and Information Dump" by Karen Cioffi, Children's Writer

-via Writers On the Move
+via Writer's On The Move

 via WritersWeekly